 At Blissspace, we obsess over picture-perfect kitchens on Instagram.
-As India’s leading modular kitchen brand, the inspiration that we get from our scrolling through social media, peeking at kitchens around the world, is unmatched.
-Organized kitchens, with multiple island units, sprawling counter space and well stocked supplies are the stuff our dreams are made of, but we know that reality can be quite different, especially given the space constraints and design sensibilities of Indian homes.
+As India’s leading modular kitchen brand, the inspiration that we get from our scrolling through social media, and peeking at kitchens around the world, is unmatched.
+Organized Homeowners have kitchens, with multiple island units, sprawling counter space, and well-stocked supplies are the stuff our dreams are made of, but we know that reality can be quite different, especially given the space constraints and design sensibilities of Indian homes.

-Most of our clients have similar woes – limited storage, no counter space and overflowing clutter.
-It’s our job to know what super-organized kitchens have in common – right from the clever storage solutions to problem solving hacks – and of late, these are the organized kitchen hacks we’re loving:
+Most of our clients have similar woes – limited storage, no counter space, and overflowing clutter.
+It’s our job to know what super-organized kitchens have in common – right from clever storage solutions to problem-solving hacks – and of late, these are the organized kitchen hacks we’re loving:

-Most of us have drawers full of cooking utensils like wooden spoons, spatulas, scoopers, whisks, tenderizers and the like.
-If you have limited counter space or drawers storage, consider making use of the walls to hang up pots, pans, serving spoons and other cooking utensils like vegetable peelers, kitchen scissors, soup ladles etc. A smart-looking wall-mounted rack makes for a very Pinterest-y corner, especially if you have a colourful collection.
+Most of us have drawers full of cooking utensils like wooden spoons, spatulas, scoopers, whisks, tenderizers, and the like.
+If you have limited counter space or drawer storage, consider making use of the walls to hang up pots, pans, serving spoons, and other cooking utensils like vegetable peelers, kitchen scissors, soup ladles, etc. A smart-looking wall-mounted rack makes for a very Pinterest-y corner, especially if you have a colourful collection.

-The problem with glassware is that it occupies a large majority of your kitchen storage space – and that items like wine glasses, beer mugs and other glass pieces are among the least used items when you consider their usage on a daily basis.
+The problem with glassware is that it occupies a large majority of your kitchen storage space.
+Items like wine glasses, beer mugs, and other glass pieces are among the least used items.
+When you consider their usage on a daily basis.
 Save your precious storage for oft-used items and get creative with displaying your glassware.
-Hang wine glasses upside down, bar-style or under high cupboards to free up more space for plates, utensils and dinnerware.
+Hang wine glasses upside down, bar-style, or under high cupboards to free up more space for plates, utensils, and dinnerware.

-Pick up some of these tricks from organized kitchen owners and use them to overhaul your own with ease.
+Pick up some of these tricks from Organized Homeowners and use them to overhaul your own with ease.
 The perfect kitchen awaits!